harshithashetty0305/CSE-A-FAIML-Assignments/Individual Task/Module 1/README.md

 ### 3.2 ELIZA Chatbot (1966)

-ELIZA was one of the first natural language processing programs.
-It simulated conversation using pattern matching techniques.
-Although simple, it demonstrated the potential of human-computer interaction.
+In 1966, computer scientist Joseph Weizenbaum developed ELIZA, one of the earliest chatbot programs in AI history.
+ELIZA simulated conversation by using simple pattern-matching techniques and predefined response rules, often imitating a psychotherapist by rephrasing user inputs as questions.

+Although it did not truly understand language, many users felt that it was engaging in meaningful conversation.
+ELIZA demonstrated the potential of natural language processing and showed how humans can attribute intelligence to machines, making it an important early milestone in conversational AI.

 ### 3.3 Shakey the Robot (1969)